striver619/tmux/README.md

 ctrl - s }  by press shortcut key 'p' paste ctrl - s z  full screen this split window
 ```

+> As you can see, Tmux is the best tools for Linuxer.

+> Tmux is just the beginning of Linuxer, never end